 The sales growth forecasts are based on the combination of the annual change expected in the general consumer price indexes of each region, as the best reference of forecast changes in selling prices, plus 1% expected annual growth in sales volumes.
-The growth in sales volume is consistent with prudent forecasts for growth in demand and the estimated increase in production capacity of each plant based on investment figures -8% of sales- considered in the models.
-This level is considered sufficient to keep the production facilities current and meet the expected market growth.
+Given the circumstances arising from the Covid-19 pandemic, forecast models start from the actual 2020 scenario, showing -in some cases- sharp falls in sales and/or output.
+Sales are not expected to recover quickly in 2021, but rather gradually over the coming years.

 The figures for the change in sales -prices and volumes- and capex required for sustainability are consistent with the business' historical figures.